pzembrod/cc64/README.md

 [Code layout and library concept](Runtime-libs.md) explains, among others, how to create a new target.

+[LibC Reference](Lib-reference.md) describes the LibC subset that comes with cc64, plus the lib's deviations from the standard.

 [Emulator and file formats](File-formats.md) describes the emulator setup I use for developing and testing.

 [Design](Design.md) is a first stab at documenting the compiler's